-Following the Main Modifications consultation, the Inspector will consider all the representations received, before deciding whether to report on the Plan's soundness (with modifications as necessary), or resume examination hearings.
+Following the consultation on the further Main Modifications, the Inspector will consider all the representations received (both in relation to the 2021 Main Modifications consultation and the further Main Modifications consultation undertaken in 2022), before deciding whether to report on the Plan's soundness (with modifications as necessary), or resume examination hearings.
 Assuming that the Inspector is ultimately able to find the Plan 'sound', it will then be adopted by the Council.
-At the time of adoption an 'SA Statement' will be published that explains the process of plan-making/ SA in full and also presents 'measures decided concerning monitoring' in line with legal requirements.
+At the time of adoption a 'SA Statement' will be published that explains the process of plan-making/ SA in full and also presents 'measures decided concerning monitoring' in line with legal requirements.